-Article 24 Test marking system
+Article 22 Test marking system

-- The assignments, questions, assessment norms and criteria are determined by the examiners with due regard for the guidelines and instructions provided by the Examination Board.
+- 1. The assignments, questions, assessment norms and criteria are determined by the examiners with due regard for the guidelines and instructions provided by the Examination Board.
 The examiner conducts the test and determines the result on the basis of the determined assessment standards and assessment criteria. - 2.
 If one and the same test is conducted and assessed by more than one examiner, the Examination Board will ensure that these examiners adhere to the same standards and criteria.

-Article 25 Test results
+Article 23 Test results

-- 1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
+- The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
 The study programme administration is responsible for announcing the test results.
-The privacy of students will be respected when test results are announced. - All assignment/test results of the Master Choreography COMMA will be announced within 3 weeks individually to the students. - 2.
+The privacy of students will be respected when test results are announced. - 2.
 Students are entitled to inspect all assessed tests and the accompanying assessment criteria used and to be given feedback on the results. - 3.
 Inspection takes place during an evaluation with teacher/examiner(s), or at the request of the student, up until 3 weeks after receiving the test result at the latest. - 4.
 Feedback is given during an evaluation with the teacher/examiner(s), or at the request of the student, up until 4 weeks after receiving the test result at the latest. - 5.
 On request students will receive written notification of their results, from which the student can derive rights.